Mayzone/auto-update/README.md

 Fixed identifier

-Change how pager snatcher will only work when headshoting and fixed it not working for team.
+Change how pager snatcher will only work when headshoting and fixed it not working for team

+Some minor other fixes/changes

 Update 11.
 18.2.2022